 • Risk and legal—answering complex questions, pulling from vast amounts of legal documentation, and drafting and reviewing annual reports

-• R&D—accelerating drug discovery through better understanding of diseases and discovery of chemical structures
+• R&D—accelerating drug discovery through a better understanding of diseases and discovery of chemical structures

 • Moving beyond automation and data analytics, the new horizon is the rise of generative AI.
-With the advancement of large language models (LLM), AI has expanded into two areas previously thought to be the domain of the human – interaction and creativity.
-The ability of AI to undertake interaction labour in a way that approximates human behaviour closely and, in some cases, imperceptibly is growing, and AI’s ability to learn from interactions from humans means a steep upward curve in ability.
+With the advancement of large language models (LLM), AI has expanded into two areas previously thought to be the domain of humans – interaction and creativity.
+The ability of AI to undertake interaction labour in a way that approximates human behaviour closely is growing, and AI’s ability to learn from interactions with humans means a steep upward curve in ability.
 This will also be seen in the next generation of AI’s ability to generate original content – from essays, blogs and design to complex financial models and computer code.

-If you would like to understand more about the effects of AI on business, you should start by researching the range of AI tools available, reading up on the latest industry news, and exploring case studies on how AI has impacted other businesses.
-You may also find it useful to connect with other professionals in the field who have experience with AI and can offer advice and best practices.
-There are several New Zealand case studies demonstrating how AI is transforming the business landscape.
+If you would like to understand more about the effects of AI on business, here are several New Zealand case studies that demonstrate how AI is transforming the business landscape.
 These include examples from Xero, Trade Me, and KiwiBank on how they have used AI to automate operations, improve customer experiences, and gain deeper insights into markets